surma/surma.dev/content/things/c-to-webassembly.md

   add.o
 ```

-This will produce the same output as before, but with fewer commands which makes it easier to understand and modify.
+This will produce the same `.wasm` file as before, but with fewer commands which makes it easier to understand and modify.

 ## Optimizing